campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Watching content / Watching a post]]

 ## Motion and scene capture
-Record your spatial content so you can watch it in VR.
+Record your spatial content so you can watch it in VR and share it with the public.

 [[> Motion and scene capture / How to make a motion capture recording]]